michael-c-gao/WEBOFUNITY/README.md

 # UNITYWEB

 This repository contains the sourcecode for our CIS 410 Game Programming Project, Web of Unity.
 It is playable at https://mexhal.itch.io/web-of-unity.
+Our scripts can be found in WEBOFUNITY -> Assets -> Scripts.